GETTING TO BUDDHA GARDEN

 Priya cell phone is 94432 22653.
 The latter is kept switched on most of the time so is a good way to contact her if she is not in Buddha Garden.
 Best time to contact her is 6.00- 10.00am as at other times she may be in meetings or doing other things so may not be able to answer your call.
 If she doesn’t answer send an SMS or WhatsApp.

 EMAIL AND INTERNET

 We have an internet line in Buddha Garden that you are welcome to use.
 There is Wi-fi around the office and in the meeting room above where Priya lives.
 Please do not use the internet line for downloading large amounts of data as it slows everything up for everyone else.

-Ever since Buddha Garden started fifteen years ago there have been problems with security.
+Ever since Buddha Garden started twenty two years ago there have been problems with security.
 Priya has had a lot of things stolen although this has happened mostly during the day rather than at night.
-Although things are better than they used to be, and now we have an evening watchman, it still happens from time to time and we need to be alert at all times.
+Although things are better than they used to be, it still happens from time to time and we need to be alert at all times.
 If you go out in the evening, and there is no one else here you should close the door of the communal kitchen.